tmornini/http-spec/README.md

 Each line of the expected response is prepended by "< " though "<" is acceptable for the blank line.

-http-spec will send the first request and compare the expected response to the actual response.
+http-spec will send the request and compare the expected response to the actual response.

 If the responses match, the next request/response pair is executed until the end of the file.

 If a response doesn't match, a error is logged to STDERR.
-Any response mismatch or any error of any sort will cause http-spec to terinate with exit code 1 to signal failure.
+Any response mismatch or any error of any sort will cause http-spec to terminate with exit code 1 to signal failure.

-If a response matches, a success is logged to STDERR along with the response time.
+If a response matches, a success is logged to STDOUT along with the response time.

 If all responses in all files match, http-spec terminates with exit code 0 to signal success.

-When passed more than one file http-spec processes each file concurrently, allowing for large spec suites to be completed quickly.
+When passed more than one file http-spec processes each file concurrently, allowing for large spec suites to be run quickly.

 ## Request-Only Mode